bokkypoobah/TopSecrets/README.md

 <br />

-## Install Raspberry Pi Operating System on a MicroSD card
+## Install Software

-On a separate Linux, Mac or Windows computer, install the required Raspberry Pi operating system on a MicroSD card
+On your Linux, Mac or Windows computer, follow the instructions at https://www.raspberrypi.com/software/ to install the latest Raspberry Pi OS on your **8GB** (or more) **MicroSD card**.

 <br />